Westqa/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that creates an empty file called hello
+a scriot that creates empty file